TRACING VIETNAM: BACKPACKING IN VIETNAM

 With its lengthy geographical feature, Vietnam is quite easy to travel.
 As I always say to other travellers I crossed the path with, “you wouldn’t miss anything, and you will meet everyone”.
 Everyone, especially backpackers, will either go up North or cruise down South.
-Backpacking in Vietnam with a motorbike is also a tradition.
+Backpacking in Vietnam with a motorbike is also a tradition or go on these affordable motorbike tours in Vietnam.

 I will highlight the top places you could visit for your Vietnam trip.
 If you’re a hidden gem seeker, I suggest you find it yourself.
 I have found some, somewhere I left pieces of my heart.